On the Detection of Shared Data Manipulation in Distributed Optimization: Background

 \subsection{Optimal Power Flow}

 OPF is a fundamental optimization problem in power systems that finds the controller setpoints that minimize operational cost subject to the power flow equations and engineering constraints.
 There is a wide variety of OPF formulations, including various approximations and relaxations~\cite{molzahn_hiskens-fnt2019}.
-We present a general OPF formulation with AC power flow constraints for illustrative purposes, but the results in this paper apply to other OPF formulations.
-The OPF problem is
+We present a general OPF formulation with the DC approximation for illustrative purposes, but the results in this paper apply to other OPF formulations.
+The DCOPF problem is